OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ![base-shell](images/BaseShell.png)

-The table below details the features of the OFS release targeting the Intel Stratix 10 FPGA .
+The table below details the features of the OFS release targeting the Intel® Stratix 10® FPGA .

 **Table 1-4 Features**
 <table>